ethan-t/ploi-lang/README.md

 ## License

-Ploi is published under the [zlib/libpng license](https://www.tldrlegal.com/l/zlib)
+Ploi is published under the CC BY-NC-SA License